 – Atelier Choco’ nut lasts 1 hour and costs CHF 29. per person.

-– Atelier Ragusa, Torino and Liqueurs (chocolates with liquor) lasts 2 hours and the value is CHF 59. per person, each.
+– Atelier Ragusa, Torino and Liqueurs (chocolates with liquor) takes two hours and the price is CHF 59. per person.

 Le Shop Camille Bloch

-The store sells exclusive products at factory prices.
+Find here chocolates and factory outlet prices.
 We bought a box of chocolates, with the best of the brand by CHF29.
-For CHF 22.- you can write a personal message and customize a 400g Ragusa chocolate bar.
+For CHF 22.- you can write a personal message and customize a 400g Ragusa chocolate bar live at the shop.

 Le Bistrô Camille Bloch

 Café with regional products, sandwiches and on Sundays serves Brunch . < span style = “color: #000000; ” > Toy library with books and games for kids.

 2608 Courtelary Bern – Switzerland